fei-pan/CityU_Thesis/README.md

 Please read Regulations Governing the Format of Theses and Sample of the Front Cover/Spine/Title Page of a Thesis (Appendixes 12 and 13 of the [Guidebook for Research Degree Studies](https://www.sgs.cityu.edu.hk/student/rpg/studentGuideBook)).
 See [thesis.pdf](thesis.pdf) for an example PDF created with this template.

 Credit goes to Krishna Kumar, author of the CUED PhD thesis template above.

+This template is included in **[CityU-Thesis](https://github.com/huwan/CityU-Thesis)**: A collection of LaTeX thesis template for students at City University of Hong Kong.
+You can find more templates in that repository.

 ## Prerequisites